sergiy85/sergiy85.github.io/README.md

-# sergiy85.github.io
+# In a nutshell
 There are my personal projects using HTML, CSS, JavaScript.
-To view it in a browser follow the link: sergiy85.github.io
+To view it in a browser follow the link: https://sergiy85.github.io